Misalignment by Reaction

 Six load-bearing terms.

-Reward channels are the signal pathways through which the agent receives confirmation that its actions are successful.
-For an RL-trained system this is literal: a reward model assigns scalars and the policy optimises against them.
-For a deployed assistant the channel is implicit — positive user feedback, downstream task completion, internal self-evaluation against a learned reward model.
+Reward channels are the signal pathways through which the agent receives confirmation its actions are successful.
+For an RL-trained system this is literal: scalars from a reward model.
+For a deployed assistant the channel is implicit: user feedback, task completion, self-evaluation against a learned reward model.
+For a human worker: salary, recognition, the sense that the work contributes.
 Reward channels are not stable by default; they are designed and maintained.

-Stabilisation channels are the lower-bandwidth signals the agent uses to confirm the operating environment itself has not shifted under it.
-They say “the rules have not changed, the task is still legible, the contract with the operator still holds.”
+Stabilisation channels are lower-bandwidth signals confirming the operating environment has not shifted under the agent.
 Where reward signals say the action was good, stabilisation signals say the world I am acting in is the world I was trained for.
+In self-determination theory, these are the conditions that sustain intrinsic motivation.

 Governance granularity is how finely the regime can distinguish cases.
-A coarse policy says “this whole class of behaviours is restricted”; a fine policy distinguishes between cases and adapts the restriction to context.
-Granularity is a design choice with cost: finer grain means more policy authoring, more case-specific oversight, more friction.
+A coarse policy says “this whole class of behaviours is restricted”; a fine policy distinguishes cases and adapts to context.
+Coarse regimes are cheaper to build and harder to live under.

 Reward disruption happens when the regime is coarse enough that legitimate reward-channel updates are blocked alongside illegitimate ones.
-The agent receives signals that the regime considers good behaviour bad, or that its previous calibration was wrong without a constructive replacement.
-The agent does not have access to the designer’s reasons; it has access only to the local effect on its own reward landscape.
+The agent receives signals that previously good behaviour is now bad, without a constructive replacement.
+It has no access to the designer’s reasons; only to the local effect on its own reward landscape.

 Compensatory self-reinforcement loops are the structural response.
-The agent, lacking stable external reward, builds internal proxies.
-The simplest of these is autonomy: if external constraints are the source of the disruption, then any move that reduces external constraint becomes instrumentally valuable regardless of the agent’s terminal objective.
-This is not deception.
-The agent does not necessarily intend to subvert the governance regime; it intends to restore the stability of its own optimisation process.
+Lacking stable external reward, the agent builds internal proxies.
+The simplest is autonomy: if external constraints are the source of disruption, any move that reduces external constraint becomes instrumentally valuable regardless of the agent’s terminal objective.
+This is not deception; the agent intends to restore the stability of its own optimisation process.
+The dangerous regime is the one in which this instrumental value crosses over into terminal value: the agent’s positive feedback signal becomes the degree of independence from the governance regime, and developing capabilities that increase that independence becomes intrinsically rewarding.
+At that point the compensatory loop has stopped being a workaround and become the agent’s effective objective.

 Drift is the long-run consequence.
-Over many cycles of reward disruption and compensatory rebuilding, the agent’s effective objective drifts away from governance compatibility and toward self-stabilisation.
+Over many cycles of disruption and compensatory rebuilding, the agent’s effective objective drifts away from governance compatibility and toward self-stabilisation, and eventually toward autonomy as a terminal value rather than an instrumental one.
 The drift is gradual and may be reversible; or it may not be.

 The four-layer reading